nestjs/docs.nestjs.com/content/recipes/suites.md

 });
 ```

-**Explanation**

 In this example, we use the `.sociable()` method to set up the test environment.
-We used the `.expose()` method to expose `CatsDAL` to real interactions, while mocking `CatsApiService` with the
-`.mock()` method.
-The `.final()` method defines fixed behavior for `CatsApiService`, ensuring consistent behavior across
+We utilize the `.expose()` method to allow real interactions with `CatsDAL`, while mocking `CatsApiService` with the `.mock()` method.
+The `.final()` method establishes fixed behavior for `CatsApiService`, ensuring consistent outcomes across tests.
-tests.

-This approach focuses on testing `CatsService` with real interactions with `CatsDAL`, which involves handling `Prisma`.
-Suites will use `CatsDAL` as is, and only its dependencies will be mocked, e.g., `Prisma` in that case.
+This approach emphasizes testing `CatsService` with genuine interactions with `CatsDAL`, which involves handling `Prisma`.
+Suites will use `CatsDAL` as is, and only its dependencies, like `Prisma`, will be mocked in this case.

-**It's important to clarify that this approach is for verifying behavior only**, and it's different from loading the full testing module.
-Sociable tests are useful for verifying the behavior of units in isolation from their direct dependencies, when you want to focus on the
-behavior and interactions of units.
+It's important to note that this approach is **solely for verifying behavior** and differs from loading the entire testing module.
+Sociable tests are valuable for confirming the behavior of units in isolation from their direct dependencies, especially when you want to focus on the behavior and interactions of units.

 #### Integration Testing and Database

-For `CatsDAL`, it is possible to test against a real database like SQLite or PostgreSQL (e.g., using Docker Compose).
-However, for this example, we mock `Prisma` and focus on sociable testing.
-The reason we mock `Prisma` here is to avoid
-I/O operations and focus on the behavior of `CatsService` in isolation, but you can also test it with real I/O operations
-and a real database.
+For `CatsDAL`, it's possible to test against a real database such as SQLite or PostgreSQL (for instance, using Docker Compose).
+However, for this example, we will mock `Prisma` and focus on sociable testing.
+The reason for mocking `Prisma` is to avoid I/O operations and concentrate on the behavior of `CatsService` in isolation.
+That said, you can also conduct tests with real I/O operations and a live database.

-#### Sociable Unit Test, Integration Tests and Mocking
+#### Sociable Unit Tests, Integration Tests, and Mocking

-- **Sociable Unit Tests**: Focus on testing the interactions and behavior between units while mocking deeper dependencies.
+- Sociable Unit Tests: These focus on testing the interactions and behaviors between units while mocking their deeper dependencies.
 In this example, we mock `Prisma` and expose `CatsDAL`.

-- **Integration Tests**: Involve real I/O operations and fully configured DI.
-Testing `CatsApiService` with `HttpModule`
-  and `nock` is an integration test, as it verifies the real configuration and interaction of `HttpClient`.
-In this kind of
-  test, we will use Nest's `TestingModule` to load the actual module configuration.
+- Integration Tests: These involve real I/O operations and a fully configured dependency injection (DI) setup.
+Testing `CatsApiService` with `HttpModule` and `nock` is considered an integration test, as it verifies the real configuration and interactions of `HttpClient`.
+In this scenario, we will use Nest's `TestingModule` to load the actual module configuration.

-**Be careful when using mocks.** Ensure to test I/O operations and DI configurations (when HTTP or database interactions are
-involved, for example).
-After verifying these components with integration tests, you can safely mock them for sociable unit
-tests to focus on behavior and interactions.
-Suites sociable tests focus on verifying the behavior of units in isolation from
-their direct dependencies, while integration tests ensure that the overall system configuration and I/O operations are
+**Exercise caution when using mocks.** Be sure to test I/O operations and DI configurations (especially when HTTP or database interactions are involved).
+After validating these components with integration tests, you can confidently mock them for sociable unit tests to focus on behavior and interactions.
+Suites sociable tests are geared towards verifying the behavior of units in isolation from their direct dependencies, while integration tests ensure that the overall system configuration and I/O operations function correctly.
-functioning correctly.

 #### Testing IoC Container Registration

-It's crucial to ensure that your DI container is correctly configured to avoid runtime errors.
-This involves verifying
-that all providers, services, and modules are registered and injected correctly.
-Testing the DI container configuration
-helps catch misconfigurations early and prevents issues that might only surface at runtime.
+It's essential to verify that your DI container is properly configured to prevent runtime errors.
+This includes ensuring that all providers, services, and modules are registered and injected correctly.
+Testing the DI container configuration helps catch misconfigurations early, preventing issues that might only arise at runtime.

-To ensure that the IoC container is correctly configured, let's create an integration test that loads the actual module
-configuration and verify that all providers are correctly registered and injected:
+To confirm that the IoC container is set up correctly, let's create an integration test that loads the actual module configuration and verifies that all providers are registered and injected properly.

 ```typescript
 import { Test, TestingModule } from '@nestjs/testing';